Columbia County, New York

-Columbia County is a county located in the U.S. state of New York.
-As of the 2020 census, the population was 61,570.
+Columbia County is a county in the U.S. state of New York.
+At the 2020 census, the population was 61,570.
 The county seat is Hudson.
-The name comes from the Latin feminine form of the name of Christopher Columbus, which was at the time of the formation of the county a popular proposal for the name of the United States.
+The name comes from the Latin feminine form of the surname of Christopher Columbus, which was at the time of the formation of the county a popular proposal for the name of the United States.
+The county is part of the Capital District region of the state.

-Columbia County comprises the Hudson, NY Micropolitan Statistical Area, which is also included in the Albany-Schenectady, NY Combined Statistical Area.
-It is on the east side of the Hudson River and is considered to be part of the Upper Hudson Valley.

 History

-At the arrival of European colonists the area was occupied by the indigenous Mohican Indians.
+At the arrival of European colonists the area was inhabited by the indigenous Mohican Indians.
 To the west of the river were the Mohawk and other four tribes of the Iroquois Confederacy, extending past what is now the border of New York state.
 The first known European exploration of Columbia County was in 1609, when Henry Hudson, an English explorer sailing for the Dutch, ventured up the Hudson River.
-An accident to his craft forced him to stop at what is now known as Columbia County, and search for food and supplies.
-In 1612, the Dutch established trading posts and minor settlements, constructing New Amsterdam (today's New York City) and Fort Orange (Albany).
+An accident to his craft forced him to stop at what is now known as Columbia County and there search for food and supplies.
+In 1612, the Dutch established trading posts and minor settlements, building New Amsterdam (now New York City) and Fort Orange (now Albany).
 Fort Orange became a center of the fur trade with the Mohawk people.
-Traders began to stop at midway points along the Hudson River, on their travels between New Amsterdam and Fort Orange.
-Small settlements arose along the river to supply the traders' ships.
+Traders stopped at points along the Hudson River on their travels between New Amsterdam and Fort Orange; small settlements arose along the river to supply the traders' ships.

-In 1649, Dutch colonists purchased land near Claverack and again in 1667.
+Dutch colonists bought land [from whom?] near Claverack in 1649 and 1667.
 As more Dutch arrived, the region slowly developed.
-In 1664, the English took over New Netherland and renamed it the Province of New York; they also renamed Fort Orange as Albany.
+In 1664, the English took over New Netherland and renamed it the "Province of New York"; they also renamed Fort Orange "Albany".

-In the late 17th century, Robert Livingston, a Scots immigrant by way of Rotterdam, built on his connections as Indian agent in the colony and purchased two large portions of land from the Native Americans.
+In the late 17th century, Robert Livingston, a Scots immigrant by way of Rotterdam, built on his connections as Indian agent in the colony and purchased two large tracts from the Native Americans.
 He gained much larger grants from the provincial government, for a total of 160,240 acres.
-He was made lord of Livingston Manor by the Crown, with all its perquisites, and started to develop the property with tenant farmers.
-In 1710, he sold 6,000 acres of his property to Queen Anne of Great Britain for use as work camps and resettlement of Palatine German refugees.
-The Crown had supported their passage to New York, and they were to pay off the costs as indentured labor.
-Some 1200 Palatine Germans were brought to Livingston Manor (now known as Germantown).
-New York's Governor Hunter had also helped with these arrangements: the workers were to manufacture naval stores (e.g., pitch, resin, and turpentine) from the pine trees in the Catskill Mountains.
+He was made lord of Livingston Manor by the Crown, with all its perquisites, and developed the property with tenant farmers.
+In 1710, he sold 6,000 acres of his property to Queen Anne of Great Britain for use as work camps and for the resettlement of Palatine German refugees.
+The Crown had supported their passage to New York, and they were to pay off the cost by indentured labor.
+Some 1,200 Palatine Germans were brought to Livingston Manor (now Germantown).
+New York's Governor Hunter had also helped with these arrangements: the workers were to make naval stores (e.g., pitch, resin, and turpentine) from the pine trees in the Catskill Mountains.